top of page

 Prelude

 If you’d told me ten years ago that I’d be writing about soul mates, The Gods, or something called the Twin Flame journey, I would have laughed.
 Or politely nodded and changed the subject.
 I was practical.
 Grounded.
 A single mum working full-time in finance.
 I didn’t go in for anything mystical.
 I didn’t have a spiritual practice.
-I had a mortgage.
+I had a family to tend to and a mortgage to pay.

-But then something happened that I couldn’t explain away.
+But then something happened that I changed me.
 I met someone.
-And how that felt, and what happened alongside it changed everything.
+And how that felt, and what happened alongside it has brought me here.

 That’s the short version.
 The long version is what you’re about to read.

 This essay is a love story, but it’s not the kind you find in a romantic movie.
 It’s the kind you find in myths.
-The kind where the hero is called to something greater, walks into the forest of their own becoming, and emerges changed.
-Not with a prize or a partner, but with a truth they didn’t know they were missing.
+The kind where the protagonist is called to something greater, walks into the forest of their own becoming, and emerges changed, with a truth they didn’t know they were missing.
 It’s not about a happy ending.
 It’s about a sacred transformation.
 A homecoming to the self.

-They are archetypal intelligences, living patterns of soul and spirit that exist both within us and beyond us.
+The Gods are archetypal intelligences, living patterns of soul and spirit that exist both within us and beyond us.
 They are the blueprint and the becoming.
-They speak through dreams, through heartbreak, through astrology charts and blocked drains and butterfly landings.
+They speak through dreams, through heartbreak, through astrology charts, and blocked drains, and butterfly landings.
 They are everywhere.
 And if you’ve never met them, that doesn’t make them less real.
-It just means you haven’t yet believed them into being.
+It just means that like that other version of me, you haven’t yet believed them into being.
+The sacred fades when we forget how to feel it.

-I call them The Gods because that’s what they are.
-Not metaphor.
-Not mood.
-Gods.
-When they enter your life, they do not knock politely.
+But when we remember.
+When The Gods enter our life, they do not knock politely.
 They storm in.
 They dismantle.
 They reorder.
-They ask impossible things of you, and they never leave you the same.
+They ask impossible things of us, and they do not leave us the same.

 It’s a personal story.
-A map.
-A myth.
 A confession.
 A testimony to what I’ve lived through over the past eight years.
 It begins with the moment I met Him, the man who activated the deepest ache and the deepest love I’ve ever known.
 And it follows the path that unfolded after he left.

 You don’t need to believe in any of this to read it.
 You just need to believe that sometimes life cracks us open and that what we find inside the breaking is worth writing about.